paypal/paypal-android/docs/paypal.md

 #### 4. Create an order

-When a user enters the payment flow, call `v2/checkout/orders` to create an order an obtain an order ID:
+When a user enters the payment flow, call `v2/checkout/orders` to create an order and obtain an order ID:

 ```bash
 curl --location --request POST 'https://api.sandbox.paypal.com/v2/checkout/orders/' \